Physical Address

 Also Read: How Do Family Trees Work?
 Unraveling The Intricacies

-Ever wondered how this magical concoction is prepared?
+Ever wondered how to prepare blood agar?
 The process is as interesting as it sounds.
-Here’s a simple step-by-step guide to making your own basic blood agar medium.
+Here’s a simple step-by-step guide to the preparation of blood agar.

 You start with dissolving the base nutrients in distilled water, heating them until boiling for sterilization, then cooling them down to around 50 degrees Celsius before adding defibrinated blood.